gridgentoo/firecracker-actions-runner-controller/README.md

 ### Runner Graceful Termination

-As of ARC 0.26.0 (unreleased as of 2022/08/27), rootless/rootful dind runners can only wait for 15 seconds by default on pod termination.
+As of ARC 0.26.0 (unreleased as of 2022/08/27), runners can only wait for 15 seconds by default on pod termination.

-This can be in two scenarios:
+This can be problematic in two scenarios:

 - Scenario 1 - RunnerSet-only: You're triggering updates other than replica changes to `RunnerSet` very often- With current implementation, every update except `replicas` change to RunnerSet may result in terminating the in-progress workflow jobs to fail.
 - Scenario 2 - RunnerDeployment and RunnerSet: You have another Kubernetes controller that evicts runner pods directly, not consulting ARC.